rikusarlin/rlottery/README.md

 ```

 ## Testing
-Currently we only have integration tests that are run sequentially.
-They don't yet work perfectly,
+Currently we only have integration tests.
+Tests should work when run in parallel, too, but in case
-and leave clutter behind (both Docker container and Rust server).
-For now, run as follows (and
-occasionally delete excess Docker Postgre instances).
-Furthermore, we can only run one test at a time...
+they don't you can try the following to run the tests one at a time:

 ```
-RUST_TEST_THREADS=1 cargo test; kill $(lsof -ti :50053)
+RUST_TEST_THREADS=1 cargo test
 ```